jeremytammik/tbc/a/1832_xform_inst_sat_img.md

 In case you happen to have more time on your hands than usual these days, you might want to see it as an opportunity to [learn to code from home with the Coronavirus quarantine developer skill handbook](https://www.freecodecamp.org/news/coronavirus-academy).

-I've collected and very much enjoyed some of Quincy's recent quotes of the week:
+By the way, I very much enjoyed some of Quincy's recent quotes of the week:

-- *A computer once beat me at chess, but it was no match for me at kickboxing.* &ndash; Emo Philips
+- A computer once beat me at chess, but it was no match for me at kickboxing &ndash; *Emo Philips*
-- *The greatest obstacle to discovery is not ignorance, but the illusion of knowledge.* &ndash; Daniel Boorstin
+- The greatest obstacle to discovery is not ignorance, but the illusion of knowledge &ndash; *Daniel Boorstin*
-- *Good judgment comes from experience.
-Experience comes from bad judgment.* &ndash; unknown
+- Good judgment comes from experience.
+Experience comes from bad judgment &ndash; *unknown*
-- *Optimism is an occupational hazard of programming.
-Testing is the treatment.* &ndash; Kent Beck
+- Optimism is an occupational hazard of programming.
+Testing is the treatment &ndash; *Kent Beck*
-- *Act in haste and repent at leisure.
-Code too soon and debug forever.* &ndash; Dr. Raymond Kennington
+- Act in haste and repent at leisure.
+Code too soon and debug forever &ndash; *Dr. Raymond Kennington*